baststar/mowercode/README.md

      #git config --system core.longpaths true

-NodeMCU:
+Mega and NodeMCU:

-rename config.example.h to config.h and change values
+rename config.example.h to config.h and change the values if necessary